birgitte moos chalcraft

 The harsh reality of Skid Row is wild, ravaged by alcohol and drug addictions, violence, thefts, murder, prostitution, mental illness and other visible health problems.
 Many people are high, mostly on crystal amphetamines, or opioids.
 Pastor Antwone Sanford, manager of The Mission's emergency services and outreach program explains that "When life is hard like this - they turn to drugs like crystal meth ...
 And once you open that door, that drug, that chemical will take over."
 People are also openly involved in street transactions and dealing drugs.
 One hit of meth is only a two-dollar blow, so people easily get caught in dependency.
 When they're on drugs out there in the streets, it just run people down.
 They rather by drugs than food, and stop caring for themselves.
 There are tweakers everywhere and it is very very dangerous.
 A tweaker is someone coming down from a high, that may have been lasting anywhere from three days to weeks.
 People go crazy because of sleep deprivation and withdrawal symptoms, and a meth-addicted person who blows up, will do anything for a hit.

-Back in 2007, when I started this project, I drove around in Skid Row and was sometimes followed by the police.
+Back when I started this project, I drove around in Skid Row and was sometimes followed by the police.
 This is a fact as I several times pulled over to the sidewalk to check if the police were really following me.
 And quite rightly, the police parked behind my vehicle and waited until I drove again.
 I don't know if they thought I was a prostitute, a drug dealer, or anything else.
 Maybe they protected me?
 In any case, it was unpleasant.

 Later, I spent many hours walking in Skid Row to find out what was going on.
-I walked alone until 2013, apparently the only white nonhomeless woman in the area.
+I walked alone, apparently the only white nonhomeless woman in the area.
 I never really told anyone in The Arts District about what I was doing until after my return to Denmark in spring 2014.
 There I wrote with a female Downtown L.A.-based artist, Azure Blue, about the Skid Row experience.
 It turned out she was doing street art in Skid Row at night.
 Sometimes in the company of our mutual artist friend Wild Life.

 I went to The Midnight Mission in San Pedro Street in 2013 and asked the receptionist about how I could connect with new homeless war veterans, and was then escorted to what I remember as the manager's office.
 I told I was doing an art project about new homeless veterans in Skid Row, where I'm merging art and psychology.
 Then he asked me "who pays for this?"
 I replied that it was a volunteering job as an artist.
 The answer obviously surprised him, and out of thin air - or because of surveillance cameras - several people showed up at the office.